vedi/knowledge-base/src/documents/unity/grow/Grow_Leaderboards.html.md

 - providerId - The social provider ID for which to get the friends' state.
 - friendsProfileIds - a List of friends' profile IDs in the network provided.
 Can be obtained by calling [`SoomlaProfile.GetContacts(providerId)`](/unity/profile/profile_mainclasses/#GetContacts).

-The `OnQueryFriendsStatesStarted` event is triggered once the sending process is started, and one of `OnQueryFriendsStatesFinished` or `OnQueryFriendsStatesFailed` is triggered depending on the operation outcome.
+The `OnFetchFriendsStatesStarted` event is triggered once the sending process is started, and one of `OnFetchFriendsStatesFinished` or `OnFetchFriendsStatesFailed` is triggered depending on the operation outcome.

 ### FriendState